Baby oil: Usage

 Baby oils are largely used as skin care products and their principal use remains as skin moisturizers.
 In particular, baby oils find application in the treatment of various skin diseases like atopic dermatitis, xerosis, psoriasis and other eczematous conditions.
 Another area of use is the oil massage of the newborn which has been a tradition in India and other Asian countries since time immemorial.

 In addition to its principal usage, liquid paraffin-based baby oil is commonly used in the automotive maintenance industry as a fuel for diagnostic smoke test machines, which generate smoke used to detect leaks in engine induction systems, brake system, manifolds, gaskets and similar sealed systems.
 When heated to approximately 300°C in a low oxygen environment, liquid paraffin creates a thick and visible smoke which is injected into the sealed system.
 Leaks in a system can easily be found by observing the place at which smoke escapes.

+During the 2024 investigations of Sean "Diddy" Combs, investigators reportedly found 1,000 bottles of baby oil at Combs' house in Miami, presumably for use as a lubricant.
+This absurd quantity of oil led to a number of internet memes about the product.